SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

 * In the input plugins section, which is `[[inputs. jolokia2_agent]]`:
     * `urls` - The URL to the jolokia server.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Cassandra input plugin for Telegraf.
 * In the tags section, which is `[inputs.Cassandra.tags]`:
-    * `environment` - This is the deployment environment where the Cassandra cluster identified by the value of `servers` resides.
+    * `environment`.
+This is the deployment environment where the Cassandra cluster identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-    * `db_cluster` - Enter a name to identify this Cassandra cluster.
+    * `db_cluster`.
+Enter a name to identify this Cassandra cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
     * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
     * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.

-Here’s an explanation for additional values set by this configuration that we request you do not modify, as they will cause the Sumo Logic apps to not function correctly.
+**Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.
 * In the tags section (`[inputs.jolokia2_agent.tags]`):
     * `component: “database”` - This value is used by Sumo Logic apps to identify application components.
     * `db_system: “cassandra”` - This value identifies the database system.